2023 Best Physical Sciences Schools in Virginia

 Request Information

 The excellent programs at University of Virginia - Main Campus helped the school earn the #2 place on this year’s ranking of the best physical sciences schools in Virginia.
-University of Virginia is a fairly large public school located in the suburb of Charlottesville.
+University of Virginia is a very large public school located in the small suburb of Charlottesville.

 On average, physical sciences graduates from University of Virginia take out $21,500 in student loans while working on their degree.